 SPYSCAPE delves into the tools of the tradecraft, from the quirky to the very latest eye-in-the-sky technology.

 Q isn’t just a Bond character.
 British spies really do conjure up incredible inventions.
-The Welbike folding motorcycle at SPYSCAPE’s New York City HQ was the smallest ever used by Britain.
+The Welbike folding motorcycle at our SPYSCAPE New York City museum & experience was the smallest ever used by Britain.
 It was dropped in containers that had a parachute pack and a ‘percussion head’ designed to minimize damage on landing.
 Allied paratroopers were supposed to use it to move quickly behind enemy lines but that was easier said than done - the Welbike has no suspension or front brakes and a fuel capacity of less than a gallon.
 If a Brit was stopped by a German, the enemy might shoot first and ask questions later.

 Back in the 1970s the CIA tested a very early drone, an unmanned aerial vehicle ‘insectothopter’ disguised as a dragonfly.
 A microphone the size of a bead hides in its head.
 A watchmaker helped build the device, which had a miniature fluidic oscillator for the wings and a small amount of propellant-produced gas.
 It also had a laser to work as the data link for the audio sensor payload.
 Unfortunately, the dragonfly wasn’t good in the wind (something you would have thought was pretty obvious!), so the CIA dropped the dragonfly, though its appetite to develop new robotics was undeterred.